-Getting plastered in the hot sun surrounded by thousands of strangers doesn’t excite me too much, so since 2012 I’ve attended South By Southwest.
+Getting plastered in the hot sun surrounded by thousands of strangers doesn’t excite me too much, so since 2012 I’ve attended South By Southwest in Austin, Texas.

-SXSW is 10 day annual event held in Austin, Texas during the second week of March.
+SXSW is 10 day annual event held during the second week of March every year.
 It features a set of film, interactive, conferences and music festivals; some are free and others require credentials.
 The price of badges is pretty pricey, so with a college student budget there is no way I could ever afford one.

 Don’t fret, because you can still enjoy everything the festival has to offer without spending a dime.
-Attending SXSW the best way to discover/meet artists from all around the world, network with people in the industry and overall have one of the best spring break experiences.
+Attending SXSW the best way to discover and meet artists from all around the world, network with people in the industry, and overall have are really interesting spring break experience.

 - mtvU Woodie Awards 2015